 In late September 2017, Hurricane Maria whipped through the U.S. island territory of Puerto Rico with tornado-level winds, drenching the island with intense flooding, crippling communications, and decimating countless homes.
 With the whole island affected, the relief and recovery efforts have been slow to start and will be needed on a massive scale.

-We're now also accepting Group Interest Forms for Hurricane Relief Trips to Florida!
+We're now also taking groups for Hurricane Relief Trips to Florida!

 In Puerto Rico we partner with a local organization called Hunger Corp to support teams like you who help families recover from the devastating effects of Hurricane Maria.